How to know where to go for your pressing health care needs

 Be prepared for medical care

-Keep a list of any allergies, especially to medications, with you that also includes any previous invasive medical procedures and surgeries, the dates they were done and the names of the physician or surgeon who treated you.
+Also keep with you a list of any allergies (including medication allergies) and any previous medical procedures or surgeries you’ve had.
+When listing procedures and surgeries, note the dates they were performed and the names of the physicians or surgeons who treated you.

 Get a regular dose of health news and information from Scripps